On phase change and latent heat models in metal additive manufacturing process simulation: General thermal model

-Hu and Argyropoulos~\cite{Hu1996} review various methods to account for the latent heat $H_m$ associated with phase change.
-In the following sections two popular methods are briefly presented and then modified with the target application in mind.
+Hu and Argyropoulos~\cite{Hu1996} review various methods to account for the latent heat associated with phase change.
+In the following two sections, the basics of two methods especially popular in the field of PBFAM modeling are briefly presented.
+In particular, we propose that these two schemes can be interpreted as different realizations of the constrained weak form~\eqref{eq:weak_form_with_lagr_mult}.

+\begin{remark} So far we have considered pure materials, i.e. isothermal phase change at a fixed melting temperature $T_m$.
+For alloys, phase change typically happens gradually, i.e. the latent heat is absorbed or released within a rather narrow temperature interval between solidus temperature $T_s$ and liquidus temperature $T_l$, in the following denoted as mushy phase change. \end{remark} \begin{remark} Throughout this work, the phase interface is implicitly defined by isotherms, a common choice in the context of PBFAM process simulation.
+Depending on the type of phase change (isothermal or mushy), one might take the isotherm at melting temperature (supplemented by a proper tolerance) or the isotherms at solidus and liquidus temperature to represent the interface. \end{remark}